 Now more than ever, older adults need internet training — and Community Tech Network is working to mitigate the digital divide.
 Part of this work involves training seniors directly in our Home Connect program.
 It also entails training and partnering with other organizations so that they can implement our Home Connect curriculum with their clients.

-A confusing web page or lack of email address shouldn’t stand in the way of seniors receiving a potentially life-saving vaccine.
+A confusing web page or lack of email address shouldn’t stand in the way of seniors getting vaccinated.
 We are committed to keeping our seniors safe, connected, and healthy.